-Figure 3-50 Connections for the Positioning System Module
+Figure 3-50 Positioning System Module Cable Connection

 The installation of Positioning System Module should meet the following requirements.
 Otherwise, the position function might not work properly.

 S134 Positioning System Module should be horizontally installed with the top facing up.
 The 145° area above the Positioning System Module must not be blocked by any conductor, as shown below: